gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 BlueFox Email uses a straightforward credit-based system that charges only for actual email sends, with credit packs that expire after one year:

-- Free tier: 3,000 emails/month (with subtle branding)
+- Free tier: 3,000 emails/month for the first year (with subtle branding)
 - Start-up pack: 100,000 credits for $50
 - Scale-up pack: 1,000,000 credits for $300
 - Grown-up pack: 10,000,000 credits for $2,500